 - Providing information.

 This service contributes to the welfare of a child or young person by promoting their developmental, social, emotional, educational, religious or cultural needs.
 All young people in the care of Lancashire County Council aged 0-18 years are eligible for an independent visitor.

 Independent visitors (IVs) are carefully selected volunteers who make an open ended commitment to befriend a child or young person and establish a trusting relationship.
 They receive training, ongoing support and regular supervision.

 What they do

-- Visit the child or young person every fortnight, away from the home
+- Visit the child or young person once or twice a month, away from the home

 - Plan activities to do together to help develop the relationship.

 A virtual IV is an adult who volunteers to build a supportive and trusting relationship with a young person over the phone, by instant message, email and through online activities and games.

 If you are interested in volunteering for this service please get in touch.

 Young people can refer themselves to our services or be referred by another agency.
 We will not start working with a young person unless they are fully aware of the referral.